-Okay, you’ve got the basics you’ll need to start the business side of publishing.
-I strongly encourage taking some time to really learn about the legal and financial aspects of running your own business.
+Okay, you’ve got the basics you must start the business side of publishing.
+I strongly encourage taking some time to learn about the legal and financial aspects of running your own business.
 But that’s not where our skills lie.
 Lulu is here to help you get books to readers.
 So let’s get into that.

 Have you heard of Shopify®?
 The Lulu xPress App is free to use and you can even jump in for 14 days with Shopify®’s free trial.

 We’ve mentioned Shopify® a few times here and there.
 I might have even written a post last year about the Lulu xPress App, a fully integrated print-on-demand experience using Shopify®’s eCommerce.
 Now I want to run down how you can connect retail and print-on-demand to your publishing company in six steps.

 1. PREPARE YOUR BOOK